Six Policy Catalysts Driving the Battery Storage Industry

 However, the policy for storage assets is still unclear, and not all forms of storage deployment are likely to trigger the MOPR.
 The Energy Storage Association believes PJM has some discretion in this matter, which will depend on the underlying economics of the project.
 If state policy, like that in Virginia, pushes storage assets through direct procurement, such rate-based assets would trigger the MOPR.
 New York and Maryland have tax credit policies that also would likely trigger the MOPR.
 There is a gray area around service contracts with utilities.
 Hybrid resources, like solar plus storage, present even more opportunity—and ambiguity—because if solar assets are subject to the MOPR, then it may be possible to decouple the assets so the storage is a merchant asset, escaping the MOPR but retaining the ITC.

 The MOPR policy conflicts with many state decarbonization goals.
-States like Illinois, Maryland, and New Jersey are exploring removing capacity from PJM in favor of other state-based clean procurement mechanisms (see “Breaking up with PJM?
-List of States that May Exit PJM in Pursuit of Decarbonization Policies Grows; a Threat to Vistra, NRG,” February 13, 2020).
+States like Illinois, Maryland, and New Jersey are exploring removing capacity from PJM in favor of other state-based clean procurement mechanisms.
 We believe if the White House changes parties after the November election, a democratic majority at FERC would significantly modify the MOPR rule or abolish it altogether.

 4. State Energy Storage Programs